Stone2GIT/scripts4public/rfactor2/pwsh/cli/README.md

 - assumes rFactor 2 dedicated server is running at default port 5397
 - assumes rFactor 2 dedicated server profile is *player*

+Usage:

+Simply execute the script with Powershell - no arguments need to be given.